dji-sdk/Onboard-SDK/Onboard_SDK_Doc/en/OPENProtocol.md

   <td>control flag byte<ul>
     <li>bit 0：mode flag bit</li>
         <ul>0 ： Incremental control, the angle reference is the current Gimbal location</ul>
-        <ul>1 ： Absolute control, the angle reference is coordinate system to the Northeast</ul>
+        <ul>1 ： Absolute control, the angle reference is related to configuration in DJI Go App</ul>
     <li>bit 1：Yaw invaild bit
         <ul>0 ： Gimbal will follow the command in Yaw </ul>
         <ul>1 ： Gimbal will maintain position in Yaw  </ul>